platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 {{% note %}}
 If you don't want to restore previously deleted containers, opt out of restoring the code.
-To do so, when you restore your backup, use the `--no-code` flag.
+To do so, restore the backup using the CLI, and use the `--no-code` flag.
 {{% /note %}}

 When you restore previously deleted containers,